AlexsLemonade/reproducible-research/instructor_notes/11_git-init-server.md

 ### Set up the `~/.gitconfig` file

-This can either be done directly in the editor by opening `~/.gitconfig`, or with `usethis` which may be safer for ensuring correct spacing:
+This can either be done using `git` CLI in Terminal, or with the `usethis` package in R.

 In the end, the `~/.gitconfig` file should look like this (where the `init` block is optional but recommended):